 Biostatistics is an online course designed to introduce the student to methods in statistical analysis of experimental data and their appropriate application in health care research.
 Topics include simple probability, descriptive statistics, inferential statistics, and experimental design.
 Biostatistics is normally taken before the writing sequence, but this schedule is not mandatory.
-If you have already successfully completed a statistics course, check with the dean of the college of undergraduate studies to see if it fulfills this requirement.
-(2 qtr. credits, pass/no pass)
+If you have already successfully completed a statistics course, check with the dean of the college of chiropractic to see if it fulfills this requirement.
+(2+0)

 Baccalaureate Project Writing Preparation is an online course designed to provide students the basic library research and writing tools necessary to undertake the baccalaureate writing project, which occurs during the subsequent three terms.
 Attention is given to style, format, and manuscript preparation.
-This course is a prerequisite for the BS Project Preparation Seminar.
+This course is a prerequisite for the Baccalaureate Project Preparation Seminar.
 Credit for this course is not possible through exemption or transfer credit; it must be taken through UWS.
-(1 qtr. credit, pass/no pass)
+(1+0)

 HBI4303 Baccalaureate Project Preparation Seminar I (1 credits) Prerequisite(s): HBI4302

 HBI4304 Baccalaureate Project Preparation Seminar II (2 credits) Prerequisite(s): HBI4302, HBI4303

 HBI4305 Baccalaureate Project Preparation Seminar III (2 credits) Prerequisite(s): HBI4302, HBI4303, HBI4304